AI and the Economy: Why You Are Not a Horse

 - Treat your human capital as a wasting asset, not an inexhaustible one.
 Use it to build financial capital while it pays well.

 This is not "buy AI stocks".
-It is "the economy is shifting in favour of asset owners over wage earners; convert your wage income into asset ownership while the conversion rate is good".
+It is "convert wage income into asset ownership while the conversion rate is good".
 That advice is correct under the horse-argument scenario, the AI-bull scenario, and most plausible scenarios in between.
-The downside of being wrong is that you end up with an unnecessarily large pension.
+The downside of being wrong is an unnecessarily large pension.
 There are worse problems.

 Frequently Asked Questions